 Meadowlark is a very complex organization, and service on the Board of Trustees takes significant commitment, but those who volunteer their time and energy find it to be incredibly rewarding on a personal level and crucial to our having a healthier, greater community.

-Dr. Carol Shanklin, Vice Chair
+Dr. Carol Shanklin, Chair

-Kevin Lull, Treasurer & Finance Chair
+Kevin Lull, Vice Chair & Finance Chair

 Jeff Smith, Secretary